recoilphp/recoil/README.md

 ### Throwing and catching exceptions

 One of the major advantages made available by coroutines is that errors can be reported using familiar exception handling techniques.
-Unlike `return`, the `throw` keyword can be used in the standard way inside PHP generators.
+The `throw` keyword can be used in the standard way inside PHP generators in both PHP version 5 and 7.

 ```php
 function multiply($a, $b)